carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 workflow {
     transcriptome_ch = channel.fromPath('data/yeast/transcriptome/*.fa.gz')
     //
-    index(transcriptome_ch)
+    INDEX(transcriptome_ch)
 }
 ~~~
 {: .language-groovy }

-The above snippets includes a process with name `index` defined in the module script `rnaseq.nf` in the main execution context, as such it can be invoked in the workflow scope.
+The above snippets includes a process with name `INDEX` defined in the module script `rnaseq.nf` in the main execution context, as such it can be invoked in the workflow scope.

 Nextflow implicitly looks for the script file `./modules/rnaseq-tasks.nf` resolving the path against the including script location.